 The Autoinflammatory Alliance declared August to be Autoinflammatory Awareness Month in 2015.
-This is the month that the Autoinflammatory Alliance and patients with any of the autoinflammatory/periodic fever syndromes, such as PFAPA, CRMO, CAPS, HIDS, FMF, TRAPS, SURFS, and others, can work together to fundraise and bring more awareness to these very rare diseases.
+This is the month that autoinflammatory organizations and patients with any of the autoinflammatory/periodic fever syndromes, such as PFAPA, CRMO, CAPS, HIDS, FMF, TRAPS, USAID, and others around the world can work together to fundraise for research and education and bring more awareness to these very rare diseases.

 Why August?
 August is generally the hottest month for many regions in the Northern Hemisphere.
 So it seems a perfect month to raise awareness about these syndromes that cause intense systemic inflammation and for many very high fevers that may rival the high temperatures in your area.